mchrisman/zero-kerf-laser-jigsaw/index.md

 ## Tutorial

-- [Part 1: Using the Alignment Sled](using-the-alignment-sled.md) — Detailed walk-through with prepared example files
+- [Part 1: Precision Cuts Using the Alignment Sled](using-the-alignment-sled.md) — Learn to make precision upside-down photo cuts.
+Detailed walk-through for an example application (making a kerf-adjusted jigsaw puzzle, with pre-prepared files).
-- [Part 2: Single-page puzzles](single-page-puzzles.md) — How to create your own vector files for a zero-kerf jigsaw puzzle
+- [Part 2: Setting up files for single-page puzzles](single-page-puzzles.md) — Learn to create vector files for a small zero-kerf jigsaw puzzle.
 - [Part 3: Masking and Weeding](masking-and-weeding.md) — Discussion; weeding trick
 - **Part 4: [forthcoming] Multiple-page puzzles** — How to create your own vector files; how to mitigate relative error